AynurMuftakhov/tutor-platform-configuration/Readme.md

 •	Validates JWT via resty.openidc
 •	Extracts user info (sub, email, roles)
 •	Passes them to backend via headers
-4. Backend uses X-User / X-User-Email headers to identify the user
+4. Backend uses X-User-Id / X-User-Email headers to identify the user
 5. If isOnboarded === false, the frontend redirects the user to the onboarding flow

 👉 See docs/auth.md for more.